bherrmann7/dippybird/README.md

     lein ring server

+## Features
+    - image upload and handling
+    - use markdown formatting
+    - labels / rss (add #Bla on the title, and then access /rss/Bla as rss feed)

 ## TODO

-    - image upload and handling
-    - labels / rss
+    - better user/dev docs (need to test by asking another developer to try using)
+    - document deployment (or example)
     - email subscription
     - comments
-    - use markdown for entries
-    - entry preview
+    - entry preview ?

 ## License